witnessmenow/arduino-switcheroonie/README.md

 # arduino-switcheroonie
 A really simple macro keyboard project using an arduino.
-Useful for OBS for switching between scenese etc.
+Useful for OBS for switching between scenes etc.

 Roughly costs about $5-6 in total and as you can see below it's really simple!